 If your dog is not calm and obedient in public, work on those skills first before venturing out.
 Supervised dog parks are good places to do this and many have dog trainers who can offer additional assistance if required.

 Once your dog is ready to socialize, check out this list of dog-friendly places you can go to in Dubai:

-Dog-friendly restaurants and cafes
+Dog-friendly restaurants and cafes in Dubai

 - Arrows and Sparrows allows dogs to sit outside.
 Afterwards you can take a walk around The Greens.
 Follow on Instagram and Facebook

 - Chicago Meatpackers, The Pointe, on The Palm, is one of the few restaurants that allows dogs inside.
 Follow on Instagram and Facebook.